birajnp/Code-Review/_episodes/02-pair_programming.md

 > * If any part of the code makes assumptions about inputs or internal state:
 >   * Make sure they are documented!
 >   * Make sure they are enforced, through assertions, sanity-checks, etc.
+> * Give Drivers a chance to fix typos before immediately calling them out.
+Typing with an audience can be difficult at first!
 {: .callout}